batuff/Survival/README.md

  - MKM:
    1. Original MKM formulation: R.B.
 Hawkins, "A Statistical Theory of Cell Killing by Radiation of Varying Linear Energy Transfer", *Radiation Research* **140**, 366-374 (1994).
 [Some corrections and improvements were made over the subsequent years].
    2. Kiefer-Chatterjee amorphous track structure introduction: Y. Kase, T. Kanai, N. Matsufuji, Y. Furusawa, T. Elsasser, and M. Scholz, "Biophysical calculation of cell survival probabilities using amorphous track structure models for heavy-ion irradiation", *Physics in Medicine and Biology* **53**, 37-59 (2008).
- - MCt-MKM: L. Manganaro, G. Russo, R. Cirio, F. Dalmasso, S. Giordanengo, V. Monaco, R. Sacchi, A. Vignati and A. Attili, "A novel formulation of the Microdosimetric Kinetic Model to account for dose-delivery time structure effects in ion beam therapy with application in treatment planning simulations", *Medical Physics*, **Submitted**.
+ - MCt-MKM: Manganaro, L., Russo, G., Cirio, R., Dalmasso, F., Giordanengo, S., Monaco, V., … Attili, A. (2017).
+A Monte Carlo approach to the microdosimetric kinetic model to account for dose rate time structure effects in ion beam therapy with application in treatment planning simulations. *Medical Physics*, 44(4), 1577–1589.

 ### Usage (Unix and Unix-like systems)
 To execute the program the user has to call from the command line: